shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-ctv-guidelines-and-specifications.md

 ---

-# Creative CTV guidelines and specifications in Microsoft Invest
+# Microsoft Invest - creative CTV guidelines and specifications

 To serve on Xandr publisher's CTV inventory, your creatives must meet the guidelines and specification requirements, as well as Xandr creative standards and any